oac-tree/oac-tree/doc/coreinstructions.rst

 UserChoice
 ^^^^^^^^^^

-This instruction delegates to the UserInterface a selection to be made from one of its child instructions.
+This **asynchronous** instruction delegates to the UserInterface a selection to be made from one of its child instructions.
 It will then execute that child and directly return its status.

 Attributes: